Toronto Grace Health Centre

-The Salvation Army Toronto Grace Health Centre is a 150-bed hospital located at 650 Church Street in Toronto, Ontario.
+The Salvation Army Toronto Grace Health Centre, commonly shortened to Toronto Grace Health Centre or Toronto Grace, is a 272-bed hospital located at 650 Church Street in Toronto, Ontario.
 Owned and operated by the Salvation Army, it specializes in palliative care, post-acute care rehabilitation, and complex continuing care.

 Overview

 Located on the corner of Church and Bloor Street in downtown Toronto, the six-storey facility was known as a maternity hospital up to the 1970s when the hospital closed its pregnancy ward.
-It was one of the first hospitals in Canada to introduce palliative care.
 It is now a rehabilitation and palliative care facility.